saybuser/FD-SAT-Plan/README.md

 iii) Compilation to CNF: The toolkit [12] is called in fd_sat_plan.py to get commandline arguments and to write the list of literals into the DIMACS CNF format.

-iv) Solver: Any off-the-shelf (weighted) SAT solver works.
+iv) Solver: Any off-the-shelf SAT solver or Weighted Partial MaxSat works.
 In our paper [1], we used Glucose SAT solver [5].
 For FD-SAT-Plan+ (i.e., with reward considerations) Weighted Partial MaxSat solver[6] is used.

-Example bnn.txt, normalization.txt files are provided for navigation, inventory and sysadmin domains.
+Example bnn.txt, normalization.txt and domain files (under translation folder) are provided for navigation, inventory and sysadmin domains.
 Therefore to run the planner, you will only need iii) and iv).

 ## Running FD-SAT-Plan